jet/equinox/README.md

 The other thing that should be pointed out is the caching can typically cover a lot of perf stuff as long as stream lengths stay sane - Snapshotting (esp polluting the stream with snapshot events should definitely be toward the bottom of your list of tactics for managing a stream efficiently given long streams are typically a design smell)

+<a name="changing-access-strategy"></a>
+### Changing Access / Representation strategies in `Equinox.Cosmos` - what happens?

+> Does Equinox adapt the stream if we start writing with `Equinox.Cosmos.AccessStrategy.RollingState` and change to `Snapshotted` for instance?
+It could take the last RollingState writing and make the first snapshot ?

+> what about the opposite?
+It deletes all events and start writing `RollingState` ?

+TL;DR yes and no respectively

+it may be helpful to look at [how an `AccessStrategy` is mapped to `isOrigin`, `toSnapshot` and `transmute` lambdas internally](https://github.com/jet/equinox/blob/74129903e85e01ce584b4449f629bf3e525515ea/src/Equinox.Cosmos/Cosmos.fs#L1029)

+Events are the atoms from which state is built, they live forever in immutable Batch documents with id <> -1.

+Snapshots/unfolds live in the `.u` array in the Tip doc (id: -1)

+Whenever a State is being built, it always loads Tip first and shows any ~~events~~ ~~snapshots~~ _unfolds_ in there...

+If `isOrigin` says no to those and/or the `EventType`s of those unfolds are not in the union / event type to which the codec is mapping, the next thing is a query backwards of the Batches of events, in order.

+All those get pushed onto a stack until we either hit the start, or `isOrigin` says - yes, we can start from here (at which point all the decoded events are then passed (in forward order) to the `fold` to make the `'state`).

+So, if you are doing `RollingState` or any other mode, there are still events and unfolds; and they all have `EventType`s - there are just some standard combos of steps that happen.

+If the `EventType` of the Event or Unfold matches, the `fold`/`evolve` will see them and build `'state` from that.

+Then, whenever you emit events from a `decide` or `interpret`, the `AccessStrategy` will define what happens next; a mix of:
+- write actual events (not if `RollingState`)
+- write updated unfolds/snapshots
+- remove or adjust events before they get passed down to the `sync` stored procedure (`Custom`, `RollingState`, `LatestKnownEvent` modes)

+Regardless of what happens, Events are _never_ destroyed, updated or touched in any way, ever.
+Having said that, if your Event DU does not match them, they're also as good as not there from the point of view of how State is established.

 ### OK, but you didn't answer my question, you just talked about stuff you wanted to talk about!

 😲Please raise a question-Issue, and we'll be delighted to either answer directly, or incorporate the question and answer here